 If we weren't needed, we often lingered near our dressing tent outside in the parking lot.
-Some of my favorite memories involve sitting around with my fellow "supers" in our puffy pants, funny hats, and plastic tabards on gloriously warm September evenings waiting for our brief turn on stage.
-During intermission, a few of the actors would join us and the air would fill with 'shop talk' about other productions, mishaps on stage, wry observations, and lots of joking.
+Some of my favorite memories involve sitting around with my fellow 'supers' in our puffy pants, funny hats, and plastic tabards on gloriously warm September evenings waiting for our brief turn on stage.
+During intermission, a few of the actors would join us and the air would fill with shop talk about other productions in town, mishaps on stage, wry observations, and lots of joking.
 I'm in awe of actors generally (all those lines!) so it was a treat to listen to their stories.
-We "supers" often had to enter through the front door of the theater to reach our places and occasionally I'd run into a playgoer in the hall who would smile warmly at my period clothing and regalia.
+We 'supers' often had to enter through the front door of the theater to reach our places and occasionally I'd run into a playgoer in the hall who would smile warmly at my period clothing and regalia.
 It reminded me that theater is really just 'dress-up' for adults.

 There was only one major crisis in an otherwise well-run and very well-received (and sold out) production.
 Before a Sunday matinee, a lead actor failed to appear, triggering frantic phone calls and text messages from Caryl.
 She sent someone to bang on his apartment door.
 To no avail.
 The anxiety backstage was thick.
 The show opens with a burst of supernumerary action, so we all took our places and waited nervously for the actor to arrive.
-Stalling for time, Robin Williams, the play's dramaturg, chit-chatted with the audience.
+Stalling for time, Robin Williams, the dramaturg, chitchatted with the audience.
 She came within a minute of cancelling the show when the actor suddenly entered the building, his eyes downcast as he rushed to the dressing room.
-A minute later, the music started.
 We were on!

-Cast members (making blood)
+Cast members making blood